This is a detailed guide on performance/gaming laptops built with modern AMD Radeon GPUs.

 That, however, is changing with the release of the AMD Radeon RX 6000 Mobile series of GPUs (up to RX 6850M XT laptop series as of 2022), based on the AMD RDNA2 architectures, with powerful compute units, variable-rate shading, RT acceleration, and AMD Infinity Cache.
 The RX 7000 Mobile series is expected for sometime in 2023, and we’ll keep you updated when we know more.

-In all fairness, AMD mobile graphics have not been competitive alternatives to the Nvidia options for many years now, but with RDNA2 that promises a 50% increase in performance and 40% reduction in power use, AMD laptop GPUs might have a chance from now on.
-AMD announced three different GPU series as part of this lineup:
+In all fairness, AMD mobile graphics have not been proper alternatives to the Nvidia mobile options up till now, but with RDNA2 which promises a 50% increase in performance and 40% reduction in power use, AMD laptop GPUs now stand a chance.
+There are a couple of different GPU sub-series as part of the RX 6000 lineup:

 - Radeon RX 6800M – designed for 1440p gaming, with a design power of 145+ W, meant for full-size performance notebooks;